bartmanos/sfn/README.md

 - poi.id
 - status: active, disabled

 # Infrastructure:
-Infra is on me, I can use AWS infra if needed for the start, depends on needs (nomen omen:) i will pay for it or find other help.
+Infra is on me, I can use AWS infra if needed for the start, depends on needs (nomen omen:), I will pay for it or find other help.
-So we can user any aws resource if needed.
+We can use any aws resource if needed.
 For now I am doing doing it as voluunter in my free time, with my own money.
 Infra details
 - SSL usage is obvious (https://, db conections)